shogun-toolbox/shogun/doc/cookbook/source/examples/statistical_testing/quadratic_time_mmd.rst

 .. sgexample:: quadratic_time_mmd.sg:estimate_mmd_biased

-There are multiple ways to perform the actual hypothesis test.
+There are multiple ways to perform the actual hypothesis test, see :sgclass:`CQuadraticTimeMMD` for details.
 The permutation version simulates from :math:`H_0` via repeatedly permuting the samples from :math:`p` and :math:`q`:

 .. sgexample:: quadratic_time_mmd.sg:perform_test_permutation